-4 The output of this illustration has been saved in a file and is posted at http://casact.org/research/econ.
-The American Academy of Actuaries use a similar prepackaged scenario approach in looking at C-3 risk of life insurers.
+8The output of this illustration has been saved in a file and is posted at http://casact.org/ research/econ.
+The American Academy of Actuaries uses a similar prepackaged scenario approach in looking at C-3 risk of life insurers.